Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Introduction

 \section{Introduction}

 New treatments need extensive evaluation to confirm their (cost-)effectiveness and safety.
 While randomized controlled trials (RCTs) are considered the gold standard for estimating treatment effects \cite{hariton_randomised_2018}, they are not always feasible or ethical, or may not yet be available at the time decisions about the new treatment need to be made \cite{saesen_defining_2023, noauthor_evaluation_2014}.
 Consequently, treatments are sometimes introduced before trial evidence is available \cite{langendijk_clinical_2018}.
-Also, there may be interest in rare outcomes or patient populations not covered by previous trials.
-In such cases, non-randomized methods can be used to generate evidence on treatment effectiveness, either while awaiting trial results, as a substitute for a trial, or to complement existing evidence.
-Commonly used methods include using regression adjustment or propensity score techniques.
+In such cases, non-randomized methods, e.g., regression adjustment or propensity score techniques, can be used to generate evidence on treatment effectiveness, either while awaiting trial results, or to complement existing evidence.

 An alternative approach focuses on the set of patients who received the newly introduced treatment and applies a model to predict their counterfactual outcomes: \textit{what would their outcome have been had they received the standard treatment instead?} The average treatment effect among the treated (ATT) is estimated as the average difference between observed outcomes under the new treatment and predicted outcomes under the standard treatment.
 In this approach, the model used for counterfactual predictions is based on historical or external patient data from a setting where the new treatment has not yet been implemented, i.e., where everyone received the standard treatment.
-The approach can be recognized as a specific case of the parametric g-formula or g-computation \cite{hernan_causal_2020}, or an application of model-based standardization \cite{dahabreh_generalizing_2019, lash_modern_2021}.
+The approach can be viewed as a g-method \cite{hernan_causal_2020}, a method of virtual controls \cite{strayhorn2021virtual} or an application of model-based standardization \cite{dahabreh_generalizing_2019, lash_modern_2021}.

-In radiotherapy, it was proposed as model-based clinical evaluation, or a model-based approach \cite{langendijk_clinical_2018, meijer_reduced_2020}.
-There it is used to estimate the effect of new technologies, such as proton therapy or swallowing sparing intensity modulated radiotherapy, in reducing radiation-induced complications \cite{lester-coll_modeling_2019, rwigema_model-based_2019, christianen_swallowing_2016}.
+While the approach (comparing observed outcomes under the new treatment with predicted outcomes under the standard treatment) seems intuitive and practical, and has been applied in several medical domains including oncology, cardiology, and mental health research \cite{lester-coll_modeling_2019, rwigema_model-based_2019, christianen_swallowing_2016, jia_generation_2014, neal_discriminating_2013, ford_strengths_2009, ketchum_predictive_2010}, it relies on several conditions that are often not explicitly discussed.